Santius0/comp-6940-project-interaction/README.md

 ### Installation Guide - See [Django Getting Started](https://www.djangoproject.com/start/) for additional assistance.
 1. Clone the repository
 2. Fill out .env with a valid Spotify API key
-3. Create  and activate a virtual environment.
+3. Create and activate a virtual environment a virtual environment in the project's root directory.
+See [Virtualenv](https://virtualenv.pypa.io/en/latest/installation.html).
 4. Install the application requirements in the virtual environment via "pip install -r requirements.txt" from the project's root directory.
 5. Run the application locally using "python manage.py runserver" when in the projects root directory with the created virtual environment active.